 For step-by-step instructions for Form 1065, see our guide on how to prepare Form 1065.

-Any LLC can choose to be treated like an S corporation instead of their default treatment as a sole proprietorship or partnership.
-By making this election, the income, deductions, and credits of the LLC are reported on Form 1120S and pass through to the owners on Schedule K-1, similar to partnerships.
-Also like partnerships, the business income is taxed at the individual rates, but are generally eligible for the qualified business income deduction.
+Any LLC can choose to be treated like an S-corp instead of the default treatment as a sole proprietorship or partnership.
+By making this election, the income, deductions, and credits of the LLC are reported on Form 1120S and passed through to the owners on Schedule K-1, similar to partnerships.
+Also, like partnerships, the business income is taxed at individual rates but generally is eligible for the QBID.

-Unlike partnerships, owners can be employees of the S corporation.
-Owners must be compensated for services they provide and their wages reported on Form W-2, like any other employee.
-The owner and S corporation must both pay their share of payroll taxes.
-However, the big advantage of S corporations over partnerships is that the business income reported on Schedule K-1 is not subject to self-employment tax.
+Unlike partnerships, owners can be employees of the S-corp.
+Owners must be compensated for the services they provide, and their wages reported on Form W-2, like any other employee.
+The owner and S-corp must both pay their share of payroll taxes.
+However, the big advantage of S-corp over partnerships is that the business income reported on Schedule K-1 is not subject to self-employment tax.

 To elect S-corp status for an LLC, you need to file Form 8832 and Form 2553.
 For more details, read our guide to Form 8832.
 We also provide step-by-step instructions on how to prepare Form 1120S.

-Any LLC can choose to be treated like a C corporation for tax purposes.
+Any LLC can choose to be treated like a C-corp for tax purposes.
 By making this election, the LLC pays taxes on Form 1120 at the corporate tax rates.
-The only income reported by the owner on their personal tax returns are dividends, if any, and salary paid to them by the corporation.
+The only income reported by the owner on their personal tax returns are dividends, if any, and the salary paid to them by the corporation.

-The primary advantage of a C corporation is the net earnings of the LLC are subject to the corporate tax rate, which currently is only a flat 21% on net profits.
-However, because C corporations do not get a deduction for dividends paid, dividend income reported by owners is subject to double taxation.
-In general, LLCs do not want to be a C corporation if they expect to make distributions to the owners.
+The primary advantage of a C-corp is the net earnings of the LLC are subject to the corporate tax rate, which currently is only a flat 21% on net profits.
+However, because C-corps do not get a deduction for dividends paid, dividend income reported by owners is subject to double taxation.
+In general, LLCs do not want to be a C-corp if they expect to make distributions to the owners.

 Other Responsibilities for LLC Taxes